MrTofuuu/super-unique-coding-quiz/README.md

 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

 ### **Tasks completed**
-1. Created html, css, js
+1. Created html for main page and high score, css, js